DonaldMbosseu/Pixsalle/README.md

 * `.env` file
 * `cypress` folder

-## How to create and destroy the services
+## How to create and destroy my services

-Use `docker compose up` to create the services.
-Use `docker compose down` to destroy them.
+I Use `docker compose up` to create the services.
+And use `docker compose down` to destroy them.

 ## How to run tests

-You may have noticed that the `docker-compose.yaml` file does not specify any cypress service.
-That is because you are going to use a separate container to run `cypress`.
-Every time you want to run a test suite / spec (you will find them inside `cypress/integration`) you will need to execute a command such as:
+To run tests, you can run:

 ```
 docker run --env CYPRESS_baseUrl=http://nginx:80 -v "${PWD}:/cypress" -w /cypress --network="pixsalle-template_default" -it --rm vcaballerosalle/cypress-mysql:1.0 /cypress --browser chrome --spec "cypress/integration/sign-in.spec.js"
 ```

-You need to notice two things in this command:
+Important notes:

 * First, you have to specify the spec at the end of the command. `cypress/integration/sign-in.spec.js` is the spec run by the previous command.
 If you remove the `--spec` flag and the corresponding argument, cypress will run all specs